robidev/smv-scope/README.md

 ## Run:
+from the folder where you cloned the repo
 `$ sudo ./smvscope [interface]`

 or build and install with:
-~$ python setup.py build && sudo python setup.py install
+`$ python setup.py build && sudo python setup.py install`

+and run from any location
 `~$ sudo smvscope [interface]`

 Browse to http://127.0.0.1:5000